dice-roller/rpg-dice-roller/readme.md

 Modifiers a special flags that can change the value of dice rolls, their appearance, order, and more.

-You can generally combine multiple modifiers of different types and they'll work together.
-This will both [Explode](#explode) any maximum rolls, and [Keep](#keep-kn--khn--kln) only keep the highest 2 rolls:
+You can generally combine multiple modifiers of different types, and they'll work together.

+For example, This will both [Explode](#explode) any maximum rolls, and [Keep](#keep-kn--khn--kln) only keep the highest 2 rolls:

 ```
 5d10!k2